orbs-network/pos-analytics-lib/README.md

 * getDelegator

 Used to query information about delegator's stake, previous actions and optional rewards.
-Funciton's input is the requested delegator's address, an Ethereum endpoint (for example infura link with apikey) and boolean value for telling the function to read also all reward history (default is false).
+Funciton's input is the requested delegator's address, an Ethereum endpoint (for example infura link with apikey) and optional options object to modify output (see below).

 ```
 const delegatorInfo = await getDelegator(